Chinmayiprabhu/PL-ComplianceChecking-PoC-Maude-/README.md

 ### Usage
 The formalization is an initial implementation of compliance checking and hierarchical structures.
 The proof of concept makes the checking of compliance executable.
 The tree structures are specified in taxonomy.maude.
 The Compliance checking is specified in the file PolicyCompliance.maude.
-The actions are specified in action.maude.

 * Download Maude 3.1 and the files listed on /maude in the same directory.
 After installing Maude, to run the examples and test the compliance, use the following commands in your terminal: